k11n/konstellation/website/docs/konstellation/principles.md

 When upgrading third party components, we choose versions of components that have been tested to work with each other, as well as the version of Kubernetes cluster that you create.

+## Kubernetes++

+Konstellation builds on top of Kubernetes, and does not change any underlying attributes of Kube.
+You may continue to use the clusters managed by Konstellation directly; and any resources supported by Kubernetes will continue to work.

 ## Reproducibility and undo

 With infrastructure changes in the cloud, it can be easy to create a lot of resources that are inter-dependent, making it difficult to reproduce the setup or to remove.
 Konstellation automates resources management, tracking all of the resources that it creates, and tagging them accordingly.
 For the cluster and VPC, a `destroy` command would remove everything it allocated.